mrdonado/blog/_posts/2021-06-05-yin-and-yang.markdown

 After the MVP phase, you might want to continue iterating into a Minimum Marketable Product, a Minimum Lovable Product, a Minimum Delightful Product...

 In my personal experience, most problems during product development these days have to do with misunderstandings about where you are with your product from a technical and from a business perspective.
-It's the responsibility of all the team members to communicate where you are and to understand what it means.
+It’s the team members' responsibility to communicate where you are at a given moment and understand what it means.

 ## Quality Software